Jonas Helming, Maximilian Koegel and Philip Langer co-lead EclipseSource. They work as consultants and software engineers for building …

 To this point, there are two major issues.
 First, the editor triggers the resolving process of the target platform directly on opening - which often takes a long time.
 Second, you select the contents in a modal dialog, which is not prefilled with the previous selection.

 Luckily, there is an alternative to this editor, even without switching your whole toolchain to something like Bnd tools.
-Michael Barbero has published a simple DSL to specify a target platform and an editor supporting this (see here).
+Michael Barbero has published a simple DSL to specify a target platform and an editor supporting this (see the targetplatform on github).

 The tooling provides 4 major features: